BBischof/top100ClimbsRoute/writeup.md

 If you look closely at how I'm extracting the above, I'm using a few tricks about the order that I download them, to infer the number in the ranking, and then searching that page for where I see the string `www.Strava`.
 Why is this a problem?
 Because pjammcycling has changed the order without updating the urls...
 Also, my original code wasn't clever enough to predict pages with multiple Strava links.

-Both of these meant this data extract was quite seriously erroneous, and in subtle and annoying ways.
+Both of these meant that this data extract was quite seriously erroneous, and in subtle and annoying ways.
 This wouldn't have been particularly awful, had I been using a more sophisticated method for this data extraction.
 The subtlety really ended up being the killer.
 Had this data been obviously wrong, I probably would have noticed the cause of the issue more quickly, but instead kept thinking it was just little problems that I would fix by hand.

 After several hours of bumping into these little mistakes I discovered both of these sources and was able to work around them.
 I ended up not really updating the shell script, and instead just manually adjusted things, or used some text-editor shenanigans.